Mastering Prompt Engineering - A Comprehensive Guide for 2025

 AI Language Model Prompting Basics

 AI models thrive on structure.
-For language models, prompting is key to guiding output.
+For large language models (LLMs), prompting is key to guiding output.
 Start with action verbs: “Generate,” “Summarize,” “List.”
 Chain prompts if needed—build on previous responses.
 Why does this matter?
 It cuts down guesswork.
 In my consulting, I’ve seen clients slash revision time by focusing here.

 Examples of Good Prompts